MicrosoftWord12/JavaBankingSystem/WhatToDo.md

 ### Github
 - [x] Make a new DB branch for me (MicrosoftWord12)
-- [ ] Commit to that path > Change the already made README FILE
+- [x] Commit to that path > Change the already made README FILE

 ### Implement Saving Loading Methods from DB to app
-- [ ] Fix getAll Method, Return String? double? long? int?
-NOT DOING IT
+- [ ] The loading methods are almost complete

+### Saving method
+- Ask for a AccountNO
+- Email?

+- Display Balance accountNO

 ### What we have
 * Firstname